Hoffmann77/rki-covid-cases/README.md

-# rki-covid-cases
+# rki-covid19csv-cases
-A python module to work with the German RKI_Covid19.csv files
+A small python module to work with the RKI_Covid19.csv files issued by the (RKI - Rober Koch Institut) on a daily basis.